Home DestinationsGermany 4 Days in Berlin Trip Report

 15419_10151143744367003_988420106_n

 As the glass dome (Reichstag) is on top of a Government building (Bundestag), you can pay extra for guided tour of the whole building if you wish.
-We originally decided not to when booking our slot, but having been inside the building on our way up to the dome, we kind of wished we had.
+We originally decided not to when booking our slot, but having been inside the building on our way up to the dome, we wished we had.
 It’s a very cool, very secure building inside.
 It would have been interesting to have learnt more about it.
 Maybe next time we go to Berlin.

 The dome itself is very cool though.
 There is a curved walk way that follows the dome sides all the way up to the top, so you get to experience clear 360 degree views over the city.
 It was overcast and a little rainy unfortunately when we went, but we could still see quite clearly.
 The views cover Tiergarten, over look Brandenburg Gate and then back over to the TV Tower and Berliner Dom.
 There’s no time limit in the dome either, so you can spend as long, or as little time as you’d like up there.
 The top of the dome is completely open, so it was quite cold inside, we didn’t stay for too long, but it was long enough to take advantage of the views.